cloudmesh/cloudmesh-pi-burn/README.md

 ```

 To prepare for burning check if your SD card writer is detected and
-observe the output.
+observe the output (note it is a prompted command).
 We have multiple programs to do so likely the `info`
 command will be sufficient.

 ```